Ongeziwe-Qwayede-01/Risk-Management-System/SYSTEM_REQUIREMENTS.md

 - The system shall comply with Web Content Accessibility Guidelines (WCAG) accessibility standards.

 ### **Deployability**
-- The system shall be deployable on cloud-based platforms and on-premise servers.
+- The system shall be deployable on cloud-based platforms like netlify.

 ### **Maintainability**
 - The system’s codebase shall follow modular design principles for easier updates.